cjsatuforc/RDF-Drone/README.md

 # RDF-Drone

-Radio Direction Finder &amp; Drone - find Amateur Radio frequency origin with a drone -The thoughts of Amateur Radio Equipment for a "fox hunt" that may be portable.
+Radio Direction Finder &amp; Drone - Locating RF Signal Source - finding Amateur Radio frequencies origin with a drone -The thoughts of Amateur Radio Equipment for a "fox hunt" that may be portable.
 DRONE - DJi Mavic Pro - with a payload of RDF equipment.
-RDF equipment reduced down to Raspberry Pi 3 format.   not a traditional (fox hunt) setup,  "**thinking outside the box**"
+RDF equipment reduced down to Raspberry Pi 3 format.
+Not the traditional Amateur Radio (fox hunt) setup,  "**thinking outside the box**"

 DRONE EXAMPLE - DJi Mavic Pro
 http://www.youtube.com/watch?&v=iPG1Xa5Uqwo